CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Methodology

 \subsection{Collaborative Multi-Agent Pipeline}

 Our framework instantiates five specialized agents, each governed by a restricted action space and a specific role in the verification pipeline.

 \textbf{Extractor Agent ($\mathcal{A}_{ext}$):} The verification pipeline is initiated by $\mathcal{A}_{ext}$, which acts as a vision-integrated structural parser.
-Instead of traditional linguistic analysis, this agent orchestrates high-precision OCR tools (e.g., Nougat or PyMuPDF) to ingest raw text and visual coordinates from the PDF manuscript.
+Instead of traditional linguistic analysis, this agent orchestrates high-precision OCR tools such as Nougat and PyMuPDF to ingest raw text and visual coordinates from the PDF manuscript.
 The LLM then performs a schema-constrained transformation to map these unformatted strings into an immutable metadata set $M_i = \{m_T, m_A, m_U, m_V\}$.
-This ensures that the original citation as presented by the author is captured with zero semantic distortion, providing the raw substrate for downstream exact-match auditing.
+This ensures that the original citation as presented by the author is preserved with minimal semantic distortion, providing the raw substrate for downstream metadata consistency auditing.

 \textbf{Dual-End Memory Agent ($\mathcal{A}_{mem}$):} To minimize redundant computation, $\mathcal{A}_{mem}$ executes a semantic lookup across a dual-end knowledge base $\mathcal{K}$.
 We formalize the retrieval as a vector similarity function.
 Let $Enc(\cdot)$ be the embedding model, the agent computes the confidence score $s_{mem}$: